github/vscode-codeql/docs/test-plan.md

 3. Click "Open extension pack"
    - Check that the file explorer opens a directory with a "models" directory
 4. Open the ".model.yml" file corresponding to the library that was changed.
-   - Check that the file contrains the entries that was modeled.
+   - Check that the file contains entries for the methods that were modeled.

 #### Test Case 3: Model with AI